Deltares/D-EcoImpact/docs/manual/input.md

       output_variable: <one_output_variable_name>
 ```

 The response curve rule performs a linear interpolation over the provided values of the variables of 3D and 2D variables time dependent arrays.
-This could be used for a fuzzy logic translation  of variables into ecological responses to these variables (e.g. suitability for aquatic plants based on light availability).
+This could be used for a fuzzy logic translation of variables into ecological responses to these variables (e.g., suitability for aquatic plants based on light availability).
 The rule operates both on 3D variables and 2D variables, independent of the time axes, and returns decimal or fractional values in a 3D or 2D result, either with time axis, depending on input.

 The rule needs to be applied to an existing 2D/3D variable with or without time axis.
 A new 2D/3D variable with or without time axis is created when the rule is executed.